 We hope you'll check out this show with your preschoolers! -Marcie

 P.S.
-Check out some of our other recommendations for educational programming here!
+Check out some of our other educational screen time favorites!